nicc777/code-container/README.md

 This solution assumes a private running environment and all authentication to the VSCode web interface have been disabled.

+> [!IMPORTANT]
-**_Important_**: Do not expose the running container directly to the Internet.
+> Do not expose the running container directly to the Internet.
 This solution was intended for a PRIVATE and trusted networked environment.

 HTTPS is not enabled.
 All network traffic is in the clear.